note that the information presented here specifically concerns vintage 78rpm and

 collector in mind.
 Detailed descriptions accompany each listing, and we are

 happy to answer any questions you may have.

 You might also consider joining a society or club that shares your interest in antique audio.
-The following organizations would be happy to send you literature on what they have to offer: the Association for Recorded Sound Collections (ARSC), the Canadian Antique Phonograph Society (CAPS), the City of London Phonograph & Gramophone Society (CLPGS), and the Michigan Antique Phonograph Society (MAPS).
+The following organizations would be happy to send you literature on what they have to offer: the Association for Recorded Sound Collections (ARSC), the Canadian Antique Phonograph Society (CAPS) and the City of London Phonograph & Gramophone Society (CLPGS).

 addition to the periodicals, newsletters and journals published by collector societies, you might also be interested in subscribing to